The Palm Beach County Luxury Seller’s Almanac (2026 Updated)

 Wind mitigation and 4-Point inspection

 Order a Uniform Mitigation Verification Inspection and 4-Point before showings.
-Address straightforward credits (roof-to-wall connections, secondary water barrier, opening protection) so the buyer's inspector is confirming a clean file, not discovering liabilities.
+Address straightforward credits (roof-to-wall connections, secondary water barrier, opening protection) so the buyer's inspector is confirming a clean file, not discovering problems.

 02